Wondering why, or if, you should continue taking your EyePromise vitamins? We’ve got five reasons you’ll want to keep in mind.

 1. Build your bank

 No, eye vitamins are not a “quick fix”.
-Ingredients found in EyePromise eye vitamins take time to enter the blood steam and make their way to the eye.
+Ingredients found in EyePromise eye vitamins take time to enter the blood stream and make their way to the eye.

 2. Benefit your body